idio-lang/DIPS/source/implementing-idio/simple-types/bignums.rst

 handled in that we don't attempt to pack data into our segments with maximal efficiency.
 Instead we take a step back and say, OK, we can fit 18 decimal digits into our 64-bit word.
-In other words, the absolute value 1,000,000,000,000,000,000 (19 digits) marks overflow.
+In other words, the absolute decimal value 1,000,000,000,000,000,000 (19 digits) marks overflow.
 If we have overflowed we can account for *carry* in our long-hand arithmetic and therefore avoid the undefined behaviour that plagues integer maths in :lname:`C`.

 :lname:`Scheme`'s number tower supports slightly more interesting numbers than many programming languages in that it has the concept of